 Kit Grahame was born in 1985 in Wollongong, Australia.
 His mother, a piano teacher, introduced him to music at an early age, and he has always had an interest in composition.
 He was examined in Solo Piano through the Trinity College London and completed his Higher School Certificate in Music in 2002, with an emphasis on Composition.
-He also played clarinet in community bands and orchestras, and has sung with various community and semi-professional vocal ensembles during high school and university.
+He also played clarinet in community bands and orchestras, and has sung with various community and semi-professional vocal ensembles during high school and university, and through to adulthood.

-Over the last few years, he has sung with the Australian Contemporary Chorale, a Melbourne-based choir dedicated to performing exclusively new Australian music, the Melbourne Symphony Orchestra Chorus, LOW REZ Melbourne Male Choir, London Oriana Choir, and he currently sings with the Fourth Choir in London.
+Over the last decade, he has sung with the Australian Contemporary Chorale, a Melbourne-based choir dedicated to exclusively performing new Australian music, the Melbourne Symphony Orchestra Chorus, LOW REZ Melbourne Male Choir (for whom he also arranges popular music for TTBB), London Gay Men's Chorus, and London Oriana Choir.
+He currently sings with The Fourth Choir, an LGBT+ chamber choir in London.

-Some of Grahame's other compositions include: Magnificat anima mea Dominum, which has already been received with interest by local musicians; and his most challenging work yet, a setting of the Ancient Greek text of the Nicene Creed, Pisteuo eis hena Theon (Πιστεύω εἰς ἕνα Θεόν), in which he has explored new and interesting harmonic and rhythmic ideas.
-His current projects involve experimenting with setting other languages, including Hebrew psalms (Adonai ro'i, lo ekhsar) and Taoist scriptures.
+Some of Grahame's other compositions include: Magnificat, which has already been received with interest by local musicians; and his most challenging work yet, a setting of the Ancient Greek text of the Nicene Creed, Pisteuo eis hena Theon (Πιστεύω εἰς ἕνα Θεόν), in which he has explored new and interesting harmonic and rhythmic ideas.
+His current projects involve experimenting with setting other languages, including psalms in Hebrew (Adonai ro'i, lo ekhsar) and Anglo-Saxon (Hu lange wilt þu?).

 A quote from Dr J.D.
-Goddard, Founder and Artistic Director of Master Singers, Inc. of Northeast Ohio & Chamber Singers, Inc. on Stabat Mater:
+Goddard, Founder and former Artistic Director of Master Singers, Inc. of Northeast Ohio and Chamber Singers, Inc., on Stabat Mater:

-If you are interested in performing one of my compositions, and would like to let me know, please contact me through this website.
+If you are interested in performing one of my compositions, and would like to let me know, please contact me.
 I would love to hear about the interesting places around the world my music goes!